[OIII] 5007 emissions in extremely red quasars (ERQs) are compact: Analysis and results

 \section{Analysis and results}

 As the spatially-integrated [\ion{O}{III}] kinematics have been analyzed in \cite{Perrotta+19}, this work focuses on the spatial extents and the spatially resolved kinematics.
+Due to limited signal-to-noise (S/N) we do not attempt to examine the spectra spaxel by spaxel, but rather we examine narrowband images and aperture spectra.
 We first create narrowband continuum and [\ion{O}{III}] images and spatially-integrated spectra for quicklook visualization of the adaptive optics data.
 Then we use two techniques, namely the radial profile method and the PSF subtraction method, to carefully assess if the continuum and [\ion{O}{III}] emissions are extended.
 We consider emission to be extended if either technique reveals it to be extended.
 After that we assess the physical interpretation of all the [\ion{O}{III}] kinematic components as a sample.

-\subsection{Narrowband images and integrated spectra}
+\subsection{Narrowband Images and Integrated Spectra}

 While the NIFS data are broadband, the OSIRIS targets were observed through narrowband filters of widths (83\textendash88)\,\AA, which do not cover the entire H$\beta$-[\ion{O}{III}] region.
-We therefore utilize the broadband longslit data and the best fits from \cite{Perrotta+19} to inform generation of narrowband continuum and [\ion{O}{III}] images and integrated spectra from the OSIRIS data cubes.
+We therefore utilize the broadband longslit data and the best fits from \cite{Perrotta+19} to inform de-belending of the data into different emission components and therefore generation of narrowband continuum and [\ion{O}{III}] images from the OSIRIS data cubes.
 For J2223+0857 which is not part of the longslit sample, the bulk of H$\beta$ emission is fortunately cleanly separated from [\ion{O}{III}] and we can therefore perform a fit to the OSIRIS spatially-integrated spectrum.
-We fit a constant to the continuum, a single Gaussian to H$\beta$, and two double Gaussians that are tied in kinematics and 1:3 amptlitude ratios to model [\ion{O}{III}]\,$\lambda\lambda$4959,5007 to model the spatially-integrated J2223+0857.
+We fit a constant to the continuum, a single Gaussian to H$\beta$, and two double Gaussians that are tied in kinematics and 1:3 amptlitude ratios to [\ion{O}{III}]\,$\lambda\lambda$4959,5007.
+These are the least number of components that best fits the spatially-integrated spectrum of J2223+0857.